Taoist coin charm: Fu inscriptions on Taoist talismanic coins

-Fu script was also used on Taoist coin talismans (many of which resemble cash coins), many of these talismans haven't been deciphered yet but a specimen where Fu was used next to what is believed to be their equivalent Chinese characters exists.
+Fu script was also used on Taoist coin talismans (many of which resemble cash coins), many of these talismans have not been deciphered yet but a specimen where Fu was used next to what is believed to be their equivalent Chinese characters exists.
 On rare occasions Taoist Fu writing has also been found on Buddhist numismatic charms and amulets.
 Most of these coin talismans that feature Fu writings request Lei Gong to protect its carriers from evil spirits and misfortune.
 Fulu characters are usually included at the beginning and the end of the inscription of a Taoist coin charm.

 Lei Ting curse charms

 Lei Ting curse charms (符咒錢 (符咒钱)), or Lôi Đình curse charms, are a type of Chinese and Vietnamese numismatic charms, these charms can be described as a talismanic coin as they are often based on Chinese cash coins but can also have round holes instead of square ones and may also be shaped like gourd charms.

 Lei Ting curse charms contain inscriptions that request the Taoist God of Thunder Leigong to expel evil spirits and maleficent bogies through a magical spell incantation which usually calls upon Leigong by claiming that the inscription is in fact an order from Laozi himself.
 In some cases these coin charms request that Leigong should act "with the speed of Lü Ling", a famous sprinter from the 10th century BCE around the time Mu Wang of the Zhou dynasty reigned over China.